 About the Author:

-Amanda feels blessed to be the wife Joshua and mother of 5 amazing children, and is humbled to be called a daughter of Christ Jesus.
+Amanda feels blessed to be the wife Joshua and mother of 5 amazing children and is humbled to be called a daughter of Christ Jesus.
 Amanda is an avid researcher of everything health, wellness and nutrition-related.
-All 5 of her children have been born at home: 4 midwife attended, and 1 unassisted.
+All 5 of her children have been born at home: 4 midwives attended, and 1 unassisted.
 She has been a labor doula since 2001, a childbirth educator since 2004, and is a student midwife.